 Addressing the Issues

 In the state of Washington, the battle for the health of America’s youth is heating up.
 Community activists, the board of public health, and minority groups are teaming together to give solid recommendations to the State Liquor Board in an effort to curb a sudden influx of marketing and products aimed at youth, particularly at minority youth.
-The health board and their community activists have a long list of recommendations to the state liquor board in hopes of creating laws that will curb Washington youth from being exposed to an adult product.
+The health board and their community activists have a long list of recommendations to the state liquor board in hopes of creating laws that will curb Washington youth from being exposed to adult products.
 Some of these recommendations include:

 - No images that are kid- or teen-focused are allowed on the packaging.